BLACK FRIDAY | $250 OFF

 We set off early towards the mountain village of Nepal van Java, a community built dramatically along the slopes of Mount Sumbing.
 The morning light here is perfect for capturing layered village scenes, colourful rooftops, and farmers working on steep terraces.

-The evening is free to relax after the travel day or join an informal editing and review session.
+The evening is free to relax after the travel day or join an editing and review session.

 Day 4: Malang